GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 Your task is to use the Genkit monitoring dashboard and the application code to pinpoint and resolve the root cause of these preference saving failures.

 1. Identify the feature and corresponding Genkit flow that is responsible for handling user preference updates.
-1. Examine the failed traces for this feature.
+1. Examine the failed traces for this feature and identify common patterns.
 What do the error messages and trace details reveal?
-1. Identify commonalities among the failures.
-   > **Hint**: The **Failed paths** table can help reveal common error patterns.
 1. Determine the underlying cause of the failures based on your trace analysis by exploring the code for the feature you identified.
    - Find the hints in the code files _js/flows/src/userPreferenceFlow.ts_ and _js/flows/src/userPreferenceTypes.ts_.
    - If you're really stuck, check the **Learning Resources** for more hints.